Bishan otter family

 The Bishan otter family, also known as the Bishan 10 and previously known as the Bishan 5, is a family of smooth-coated otters that reside in Marina Bay, Singapore.
 The otters have become a popular attraction since they were first spotted in 2014.

 Background

 The Bishan otter family were first sighted at Bishan-Ang Mo Kio Park in 2014.
 Originally dubbed the "Bishan 5", the otter family gained national attention in 2015 when the National Parks Board uploaded pictures and videos of them on their Facebook page.
 That same year, the Bishan otter family relocated to Marina Bay after chasing out another otter family that had been living there.
 They became known as the "Bishan 10" after the birth of five new pups in 2016.

 The smooth-coated otter is currently classified as a critically endangered species in Singapore, and until 1998 there had been no reported sightings since the 1970s.
 The emergence of the Bishan otter family, along with several other otter families, was noted by The Economist as a reflection of the success of Singapore's greening policy, which included a notable increase in water quality.

+The original male patriarch died on 5 May 2018, at seven or eight years old.
+Following this, the matriarch took on a new mate.
+The matriarch died on 16 December 2022, aged around 11 or 12.
+She is recorded as having had 43 pups over her lifetime.